 Moving from Singapore to Malaysia is a great idea if you want to stay close to home.
-Malaysia is home to Borneo, beautiful beaches, rain forests, and mountains that will provide plenty of activities on your free days.
-In this article, you can find all you need to know about moving to Malaysia, the costs, requirements, and more.
+Find all you need to know about moving to Malaysia, the costs, requirements, and more.

 Moving to Malaysia from Singapore is generally more affordable than other countries, due to the short distance between the two.
 Prices can always change based on your needs, chosen shipping method, and amount of belongings.